instructlab/instructlab/TROUBLESHOOTING.md

 # Troubleshooting

 This document is for commonly found problems and their solutions when using `lab`.
-There is also a section that talks about troubleshooting/fine-tuning your model to optimize the quality of its responses.
+There is also a section that includes information on fine-tuning and troubleshooting your model to optimize the quality of its responses.

 ## `lab` troubleshooting